sendsonar/send_sonar_gem/README.md

 		- Make generator to accept your API key
 		- Add ability to pass in properties and convert to base 64
+		- Add auto capitalization for names
+		- Parse formatting for phone number

 ## Installation